Ethnolink EducationEthnolink Summit

 You can send us your documents in whatever format you have - a PDF, Word file, scan, or a photo.
 As long as the text is readable and clear, our professional translators can translate it for you.

-But before that happens, our Translation Strategists will analyse them and provide you with a personalised quote.
+But before that happens, our Account Managers will analyse them and provide you with a personalised quote.

 If you have any specific requirements, let us know and we will do our absolute best to accommodate.